 Diversity networks are a useful conduit between employees and leadership and should be seen as such, but without a real commitment from leadership to support effective change, little progress will be made.
 Diversity networks cannot solve the problems race inequality of leadership.
 Only leadership action can deliver sustainable change.

 Diversity networks are useful to shine a light on the real issues within organisation.
 Many organisations have staff surveys, and the like, but are these really working?
 If your organisational culture is such that people are afraid to speak out then you may not have the full picture.
 This is just one example, where diversity networks can help to educate leadership on the real issues.

 Race networks can support employees to come forward to enable leadership to get the full picture of what is really happening within the organisation and how its policies, processes and systems impact people of different backgrounds.

 Committing to race equality is the only way that organisations can become truly accountable for race equality.
 Enabling a process to develop a strategy to engage both leaders and employees around racial inclusion will take time.

 There is no quick fix here.
 The commitment must be authentic, resourced and include the voices of those with lived experience to drive change forward.

 Learn More: Interested in Diversity and Inclusion?
-Kenroi Consulting's Managing Director posts expert contributor content on Forbes.com To learn more about leadership diversity and inclusion follow her contributor page.
+Kenroi Consulting's Managing Director is a former expert contributor content on Forbes.com to learn more about leadership diversity and inclusion read her contributor page.

 Kenroi Consulting is a bespoke diversity consultancy providing tailor-made inclusive solutions for businesses across the UK.